 - Earn at least a C in all coursework taken by the end of the semester prior to the semester for which application is made

-- Students applying in the last year of their associate program must have an RRT and license the start of classes
+- Students applying in the last year of their associate program must have an RRT and license at the start of classes

 Submit the following two (2) applications to apply to the Respiratory Therapy Program.
 Admission to UNC Charlotte is independent of admission to the Respiratory Therapy Program.
 Admission decisions are communicated in writing by the Department.
 Applicants who are denied may reapply.